sylikc/jpegview/readme.txt

 - Backup and restore/merge parameter DB using context menu
 - Small buttons for minimize/restore/close on top, right corner of screen in full screen mode (only shown when mouse moved to top of screen)
+- New crop modes with fixed aspect ratios

 [1.0.18]